 - To set your status to Offline, click your avatar and select Offline from the menu.
 Your avatar will go red to indicate you’re currently offline.

 Once you are Online for live chat, you can join any customer chat.
 This is what happens:

-When a customer clicks the Live Chat button on your website, a Live Chat box is opened (or, when all Agents that are permissioned to use chat have a chat status of Offline or Away, then the Contact form is opened).
-You can customize the appearance of the Live Chat box and Contact Form; this article tells you how.
+When a customer clicks the Live Chat button on your website, a Live Chatbox is opened.
+You can customize the appearance of the Live Chat box and Contact Form.
+To find out more about this, click here.

 The customer completes the fields and clicks a button to submit their information.
 All Agents with an Online chat status receive a red dot notification in eDesk.

 Step 3: Open the list of Unassigned chats.

 Click the Chat tab to show a list of unassigned chats.